-Finally, although not directly relevant to the purpose of this paper, we briefly mention the important and fruitful application of soil magnetism to archeological prospection survey (e.g. see in Evans and Heller, 2003).
-Moreover, magnetic parameters, such as susceptibility, hysteresis and isothermal remanence, are increasingly used to characterize the nature and origin of non-heated archeological materials.
-This again concerns the properties of ancient iron-bearing paints found not only on walls but also on pottery (e.g., Stewart et al., 2002).
-Similar analyses were also performed to trace the provenance of archeological ochres from Australia (Mooney et al., 2003).
+Finally, although not directly relevant to the purpose of this article, we should mention the possible use of thermoremanent magnetization for analyzing the firing position or the thermal history of archeological materials.
+This has potential applications for deciphering pottery, brick or tile production practices or for constraining their insitu or displaced origin (e.g. Lanos et al. [11]; Hill et al. [52]).
+There is also the important and fruitful application of soil magnetism to archeological prospecting (e.g. see in Evans and Heller [101]).
+Moreover, magnetic methods are increasingly used to characterize the nature and origin of non-heated archeological materials.
+This again concerns the properties of ancient iron-bearing paints found not only on walls but also on pottery (e.g. Stewart et al. [102]).
+Similar analyses were also performed to trace the provenance of archeological ochres from Australia (Mooney et al. [103]).
 In these examples, relatively simple magnetic measurements were indeed effective in discriminating between different materials and clearly appeared as a useful complement to more sophisticated geochemical analyses.